kenaryn/memoranda/scala_memorandum.md

 Ideally, you would not use any of those, but rather a more high-level solution like `sum`, `foldLeft`, or `cats combineAll`.

-But, just to answer, between recursion and loops, we usually recommend newcomers to stick with recursion so they get used **to thinking immutably**   .
-After that, it is a mater of personal preference and code style.
+But, just to answer, between recursion and loops, we usually recommend newcomers to stick with recursion so they get used **to thinking immutably**.
+After that, it is a matter of personal preference and code style.

 ## Exceptions
 Could be an object of type either
 - `Failure`, containing the exception that caused the computation to fail;
 - `Success`, holding the computation's result.

 ### try / catch
 `try / catch` statement handles exceptions.